 Women spent time together, looking after the children and doing household chores.
 Men went home from work in the evenings and discussed politics while smoking their cigarettes.

-Everyone living in Anafiotika knew exactly what was happening in this compact neighbourhood.
+Everyone living in Anafiotika knew exactly what was happening in their compact neighborhood.
 This is something you can still see in Greece today, especially if you visit some of the quieter Greek islands.

-As you will have gathered, it appears that no written planning permission ever existed for the Anafiotika houses.
-Those small houses never officially belonged to anyone and were never exactly legal.
+It seems that no written planning permission ever existed for these small houses.
+They never officially belonged to anyone, and were never exactly legal.

-In fact, even today, there is very little paperwork associated with the Anafiotika houses.
+In fact, even today, there is very little paperwork associated with them.

 In 1872 a decree was issued, describing Anafiotika as an illegal settlement, and its inhabitants as trespassers.
 However, given the social and financial difficulties of the times, no measures were taken, and the neighbourhood lived on.

 Not much changed in the next decades.
-In 1922, after the population exchange, many refugees came to Athens from Asia Minor.
+In 1922, after the population exchange between Greece and Turkey, many refugees came to Athens from Asia Minor.
 Some of them settled next to the Anafiotika area.

 A decade later, in the 1930s, the American School of Classical Studies bought some of the Anafiotika houses.
-In an attempt to unearth ancient ruins, they demolished a few of them, as had happened in the Ancient Agora.
+In an attempt to unearth ancient ruins, they demolished a few of them, as had happened during the excavations of the Ancient Agora.

-At the time, some of the houses were used as temporary homes for the archaeologists who were working in excavations.
+At the time, some of the archaeologists working in excavations stayed in the iconic houses.
 Must have been a unique place to stay!

-It was then decided to expropriate an area of around 2,500 sq. meters, in order to restore the ancient promenade and the space around the Acropolis.
+In the late 1960s, the Ephorate of the Acropolis brought up the Anafiotika houses ownership issue.
+The authorities decided to expropriate an area of around 2,500 sq. meters, in order to restore the ancient promenade around the Acropolis.

-One of the arguments was that the Anafiotika settlement was already over 100 years old, so it had historical value itself.
-Additionally, people lived in the houses, and an expropriation would mean that they would be made homeless.
+One of their arguments was that the Anafiotika settlement was already over 100 years old, so it had historical value in itself.
+Additionally, an expropriation would mean that residents would be made homeless.